avakad0/wd-resume/README.md

 boosting customer satisfaction scores.

 **Customer Service Advocate @ Verizon Wireless (_January 2019 - January 2020_)**
-- Key contact for all Verizon-related manners, keeping current with more than 50 rotating promotions.
+- Key contact for all Verizon-related matters, keeping current with more than 50 rotating promotions.
 - Facilitated a positive customer experience in selecting optimal Verizon plans, devices and accessories to fit their unique needs.
 - Capitalized on Verizon knowledge to ably market and sell services to customers.